Student Conduct

 Roommate conflict can be difficult and uncomfortable.
 However, there are benefits to experiencing conflict.
 These types of situations provide opportunities to develop necessary, real-world skills, such as strengthening communication skills, better understanding personal values, and learning to compromise and negotiate.

 Space changes are a last resort in dealing with roommate conflict.
-Except in emergency situations, students may request a space change anytime during the course of the fall or spring semester except during the three-week move freeze that occurs at the beginning of each semester.
-This gives University Housing time to assign students who need assignments, process cancellations and identify open spaces.
+Except in emergencies, students may request a space change anytime during the course of the fall or spring semester, except during the three-week move freeze that occurs at the beginning of each semester.
+This gives University Housing time to assign students who need assignments, process cancellations, and identify open spaces.
 Space changes are typically not granted during the summer, due to our facilities maintenance schedule.
 University Housing has very few open spaces during the academic year, so the opportunity for space changes is limited and not guaranteed.

 If a space change request is made due to difficulties with current roommate(s), the student will first be required to have a conversation with their roommate(s) and communicate their concerns and needs.
-This conversation should take place in person (not via text or social media) and in a manner that seeks to resolve, not escalate the conflict.
+This conversation should take place in person (not via text or social media) and in a manner that seeks to resolve, not escalate, the conflict.

 What if I am unable to resolve the conflict on my own?